 Harris Chapel was a church I found through Facebook that was offering lodging for racers for a donation.
 The church was an awesome place to stay — there was amazing hospitality (the church provided air mattresses/breakfasts & snacks), it was a great location (only 1 mile from the start/finish line of the course), it was budget-friendly ($20/night donation), and it was super convenient.

-Leah and I had a room in the basement to ourselves so we had privacy and were able to get plenty of rest!
-I will admit that looking for housing at a local church is something I never considered before this race, but would absolutely do again!
+We had a room in the basement to ourselves so we had privacy and were able to get plenty of rest!
+I would stay in a place like this again.

 One day before the race

-I woke up filled with a mix of emotions!
+I woke up filled with emotions!
 I was nervous, excited, exhausted, and ready all at the same time.
-To get in some movement, Leah and I went on a morning work on some trails near the church.

 Prairie Creek Reservoir was the location for all of the pre-race activities including athlete briefing, check-in, and hosting vendors.
 We spent the morning walking around the park so I could go to athlete briefing (the time where they tell you details about the race), athlete check-in, and orient myself to the course.